gaslight/posts/posts/2013-06-18-how-big-is-a-story.md

 progress is being made, when no value is being delivered.
-It is not uncommon to break a feature down to such a detail of implementation, that the product owner is asked to click "Accept", having no confidence that anything was actually delivered.
+It is not uncommon to break a feature down to such a detail of implementation, that the product owner is asked to click "Accept", having no confidence that anything was actually done.
 Asking a customer to "take our word for it" is fail.

 Don't get me wrong, planners should still strive to make stories as small as possible.
 However, stories must first and foremost meet a standard of minimum